What to do if someone you know relapses

 - times of the day or week

-You won’t always be able to avoid your loved one’s triggers, but it’s still helpful to know what they are.
+You won’t always be able to avoid someone’s triggers, but it’s still helpful to know what they are.

-Doing what you can to help your loved one avoid their triggers will make them less likely to lapse again.
+Doing what you can to help someone avoid their triggers will make them less likely to lapse again.

 See our advice on how to understand and avoid triggers.